Bloonatics/open_source_audit_log_data_incident_5-5-2024/README.md

 # Open source audit log data incident 5/5/2024

+> [!WARNING]
+> Do not use the API data for any purposes other than understanding the incident.
+The disclosure of our audit log data is only for transparency concern.

 ## Specification

 - From `4 May 2024 22:06 UTC` to `5 May 2024 02:40 UTC`